Clear Lake High School (Texas): History

 Clear Lake High School opened in 1972 to alleviate overcrowding at what was then the district's only high school, Clear Creek High School with the first class graduating in 1973.
-The current campus has a ninth grade center — formerly Space Center Intermediate School — field house, and athletic fields, all across the street from the University of Houston–Clear Lake.
+The current campus has a field house, and athletic fields, all across the street from the University of Houston–Clear Lake.

 The ninth grade annex was first added to the Clear Lake High School campus in 1978.
 Later, the 9th grade center was used as Space Center Intermediate School but returned to a 9th grade center when SCIS moved to a newly built campus for the 1999–2000 school year.
+When Clear Lake was rebuilt the district began to use the ninth grade annex has a building for Robotics, the Gifted and Talented Program and more.

 In 1984 psychologists enacted anti-suicide seminars at Clear Lake HS after a wave of suicides of students in CCISD, which took place outside of school campuses.

 For the 1986–87 school year Clear Lake High School became a National Blue Ribbon School.

 Clear Lake High School is currently the largest school in Texas with a Texas Education Agency (TEA) ranking of Recognized.

 The school discovered large-scale cheating in an English IV final examination in 2012.
 The school invalidated all English IV final exam results, allowing students who did not cheat to have a final grade without the final or to take the final again.
 The students who cheated received scores of zero.